davidgilbertson/react-recollect/README.md

 Data.

 Objects, arrays, strings, numbers, booleans, `null`, and `undefined` are all fine.
-If your data would survive `JSON.parse(JSON.stringify(store))` then she'll be apples.

-Some specific rules:
+Specifically, it must be JSON data, which means:

 - No functions (e.g. getters, setters, or other methods)
 - No properties defined with `Object.defineProperty()`
 - No `RegExp` objects
+- No `Date` objects (I'm working on this)
 - No `Set`, `Map`, `Proxy`, `Uint16Array` etc.
 - No `Symbol` (why you gotta be so fancy?)
 - No linking (e.g. one item in the store that is just a reference to another item in the store)

 That last one might suck a bit and I'm super sorry about it.
 But Recollect needs to know 'where' an object is in the store so that it can look after immutability for you.

+(OK technically you can't have `undefined` in JSON, but it's fine in the Recollect store.)

 ## Can I use this with class-based components and functional components?